 International Applicants Information

 International applicants must have foreign transcripts evaluated by World Education Services (WES) (WES).
 Students are advised to e-mail (email@example.com), mail, or fax (513-558-4372) a copy of the WES evaluation to the College to determine if the foreign coursework is acceptable, or if additional courses must be completed.
 International students who are non-native English speakers must demonstrate English proficiency by submitting a TOEFL.
-To be considered for admission, international students must achieve a TOEFL score of 100 (internet-based).
+To be considered for admission, international students must achieve a TOEFL score of 100 or higher (internet-based).